 What does Akzidenz-Grotesk look like?

 What do you use Akzidenz-Grotesk for?

-Despite its age Akzidenz-Grotesk has a clean and modern look.
+Despite its age, Akzidenz-Grotesk has a clean and modern look.
 It is a solid but rather expensive choice for setting body text and head titles.
-A wide range of typefaces are available, such as light, extra bold and condensed versions.
+A wide range of typefaces is available, such as light, extra bold, and condensed versions.
 This adds to the versatility of the font.

 The history of Akzidenz-Grotesk

 The design of Akzidenz Grotesk cannot be attributed to a specific typographer.
 It is inspired by the Walbaum and Didot typefaces.
 Its direct precursor is Royal Grotesk, created by German typographer Ferdinand Theinhardt.
 That typeface was designed around 1880 for setting the body copy of scientific publications.

 In 1896 the H. Berthold AG type foundry released the first version of Akzidenz-Grotesk under the name Accidenz-Grotesk.
 Over the years additional styles got added.

 Akzidenz-Grotesk Pro is an OpenType version that was launched in 2006.
 The 2007 Akzidenz-Grotesk Pro+ update also contains Cyrillic and Greek characters.

 The American Red Cross uses Akzidenz-Grotesk in its logo and as one of its corporate fonts.
 It was also used for signage in the New York subway system during the seventies.
 It later got replaced by Helvetica because that font has a J that is easier to distinguish.